vdavidanalyst/Cryptocurrency-Data-Analysis-and-Visualization/README.md

-# Project: Cryptocurrency Data Analysis and Visualization [Alt text](https://github.com/vdavidanalyst/Cryptocurrency-Data-Analysis-and-Visualization/blob/main/cryp.jpg)
+# Project: Cryptocurrency Data Analysis and Visualization
 # Overview:
   This project focuses on retrieving and analyzing cryptocurrency data from the CoinMarketCap API.
 The data is collected periodically and stored in a CSV file for further analysis.
 The project involves automating data collection, performing statistical calculations on the data, and visualizing the results using plots.